IHTSDO/release-notes-service/README.md

 Access the service **API documentation** at [http://localhost:8081/release-notes-service/swagger-ui/index.html](http://localhost:8081/release-notes-service/swagger-ui/index.html).

 ## Setup
-To use this service you need to install Elasticsearch (version 7.15.2).
+To use this service you need to install Elasticsearch (minimum version 8.7.1 ).

 Elasticsearch URLs, index prefix, username and password can be found in [application.properties](src/main/resources/application.properties).